cham207388/spring-contract/README.md

   - It's a way to make sure that test data are injected accordingly
   - similar endpoints can easily be overridden or not registered
     - /user/post vs /user/post/123

+## Produce stubs to github

+- create a token from [access token](https://github.com/settings/tokens/new)